Personal development: Psychology

 Carl Rogers proposed a theory about humanistic psychology called Self Concept.
 This concept consisted of two ideas of the self.
 The first idea is the ideal self which describes the person we want to be.
 The second one is the real self which is the objective view of one self and who we really are.
 Rogers emphasized that healthy development is when the real self and the ideal self are accurate.
 Incongruence is what Rogers described to be when the real self and the ideal self are not accurate in their viewings.
 The ideal self is not lowered in order to compensate for the real self, but the real self is lifted by the ideal self in order to achieve healthy development.

-It is important to note that real lasting personal development is only achieved through meaningful and lasting accomplishments.
+Lasting personal development is only achieved through meaningful and lasting accomplishments.
 Viktor Frankl emphasized this by stating "Genuine and lasting well-being is the result of a "life well-lived".
 In an article written by Ugur, H., Constantinescu, P.M., & Stevens, M.J.
 (2015) they described that society has taught us to create positive illusions that give the appearance of positive development but are only effective in the short term.
 Additionally, they give two examples of personal development.
 The first is hedonic well-being which is the pursuit of pleasurable experiences that lead to increased personal happiness.
 The second is eudaimonic well-being which is living life by making choices that are congruent with authentic being.